monifasol/frontend-challenge-sequra/README.md

 #### `npm test`

 Launches the test runner.
+To run the tests, the API should be running!!
+In the project directory `api`, run: `npm start`
 So far, tests are focused on the DOM elements.
 Work in progress!

 #### `npm run build:widget`